matterport/Mask_RCNN/README.md

 # Getting Started
 * [Data_Preprocessing.ipynb](samples/wireframe/Data_Preprocessing.ipynb) - use it to train the weights for the model.

-* [train_icons_data.ipynb](samples/wireframe/train_icons_data.ipynb) - use it to process the icons and format them in the write way to generate images with wireframes.
+* [train_icons_data.ipynb](samples/wireframe/train_icons_data.ipynb) - use it to process the icons and format them in the write way to generate images with wireframes.street.png

 * ([One-Shot.py](samples/wireframes/One-Shot.ipynb) - it comprises the main code for the one shot object recognition, making the overall Mask R-CNN more computationally efficient.